PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 0.001100110011... (base 2)
 ```

-Recurring operations are more prevalent in the base 2 numbering system as there are less unique characters to represent a number than in decimal making it even more limited.
+Recurring operations are more prevalent in the base 2 numbering system as there are less unique characters to represent a number than in decimal, making it even more limited.
 Physically a computer can only store numbers to a specified precision of physical bits and therefore rounding errors are observed when working with floating point numbers.
+This is the reason for the error seen at the beginning of this tutorial.

 ## IEEE Standard for Floating-Point Arithmetic